RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

 ### Formatting

-However, once we run `mix format` - it quickly transforms the code into:
+Once we run `mix format` - it quickly transforms the code into:
 ```elixir
 sql_case(rating,
   when: "R",